Mounting the Flight Controller¶

-The Autopilot board (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.
+The flight controller (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.

 It should be placed close to the center of gravity of the vehicle (both horizontally and vertically).
 Generally this means it should be placed within a few centimeters of the middle of the vehicle and level with the motors.
 It is not critical that it is placed exactly at the middle but closer is better (there are no recorded cases of problems caused by the controller being far from the centre of gravity).

-The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3DR-supplied Pixhawk’s come with foam cubes made by 3M).
+The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3M foam can be purchased from mRobotics).